Lake Above the Ocean

 Ironically, the lake is often called the Lake Above the Ocean due to the optical illusion created by the cliff’s wall.
 It looks as if the lake hovers far from sea level.

-Another popular attraction just a short walk from Trælanípa is the towering rock wall Geituskorardrangur.
-You will walk for 10 minutes from Trælanípa in order to get to Geituskorardrangur.
+Another popular attraction just a short walk from Trælanípa Cliff is the towering Geituskorardrangur Rock Wall.
+You will walk for 10 minutes from the Trælanípa Cliff in order to get to Geituskorardrangur and the sheer rock wall shooting out of the ocean.

 • Grocery store: Yes